aulorbe/Life-Expectancy-In-The-US/README.md

-# life Expectancy in the US
+# Life Expectancy in the US

 ## Goal